‘Scary’: Texas teen brutally attacked by stranger with machete

 Gott says with the assailant moving away from him, others jumped in to apply pressure and keep him calm until first responders could arrive.
 Gott insinuated those bystanders may have helped save his life.

 “Even when he had walked away to chase the other man and I was laying there on the ground, there was just so much blood everywhere, I was pretty confident that I was not going to survive,” Gott said.
-“But the people around came to me and tied up my wounds.
-And they, you know, walked me, talked me through it as the ambulance was coming.”
+“But the people around came to me and tied up my wounds and they walked me [and] talked me through it as the ambulance was coming.”

 The Austin Police Department arrested Ashton Kaine Talley, 24, in connection with the attack.
 He was charged with two counts of aggravated assault with a deadly weapon and one count of evading arrest, APD officials said Wednesday.